 The Office of the Provost will accept alumni letters through September 1.
 The alumni letters will be made available by September 8 to the candidate, who will then have until September 15 to remove, if the candidate chooses, any two letters from the group, notifying the Provost Office if they do so.
 The remaining alumni letters will be electronically shared with the FRC Tenure Subcommittee by the Provost Office by 5 p.m.
 September 16.
 The remaining letters will be added by the Provost Office to the candidate's tenure review packet by 5 p.m.
-October 17 (after the tenure review packet closes to departmental review).
+October 3 (after the tenure review packet closes to departmental (or Tenure Committee when applicable) review).
 The alumni letters will be part of the candidate's review packet only at the time of the tenure review.
 They will be destroyed after the tenure decision has been made and any appeal that may have been lodged has been exhausted.

-41. The department evaluation(s) must be submitted by the Chair by 5 p.m. on October 15 electronically to the Provost Office with signatures of all relevant department members and the candidate (the candidate's signature denotes that they have read the document, it does not imply agreement).
-The Provost Office will add the department evaluation(s) to the tenure review packet via the online portal by 5 p.m. on October 16.
+55. The department (or Tenure Committee when applicable) evaluation(s) must be submitted by the Chair of the home department (or Tenure Committee when applicable) by 5 p.m. on October 1 electronically to the Provost Office with signatures of all relevant department (or Tenure Committee when applicable) members and the candidate (the candidate's signature denotes that they have read the document, it does not imply agreement).
+The Provost Office will add the department (or Tenure Committee when applicable) evaluation(s) to the tenure review packet via the online portal by 5 p.m. on October 2.
 The candidate will receive notification of this addition to their review packet.
-The candidate will then have until 5 p.m. on October 23-that is, seven calendar days after they are to have received the evaluation(s)-to submit a document in response to the department evaluation(s) via the online portal, should they choose to do so.
+The candidate will then have until 5 p.m. on October 9-that is, seven calendar days after they are to have received the evaluation(s)-to submit a document in response to the department (or Tenure Committee when applicable) evaluation(s) via the online portal, should they choose to do so.

-The department is reminded that tenure is the single most important personnel decision made by the College.
-The departmental evaluation(s) should follow the guidelines described above.
-The department's review of the packet should begin with the self-evaluation.
-When writing the departmental evaluation(s), the department should review previous recommendations and evaluations to help it see better what growth has occurred over time.
+The department (or Tenure Committee when applicable) is reminded that tenure is the single most important personnel decision made by the College.
+The departmental (or Tenure Committee when applicable) evaluation(s) should follow the guidelines described above.
+The department's (or Tenure Committee's when applicable) review of the packet should begin with the self-evaluation.
+When writing the departmental (or Tenure Committee when applicable) evaluation(s), the department (or Tenure Committee when applicable) should review previous recommendations and evaluations to help it see better what growth has occurred over time.
 It should specifically address those areas identified in the past as needing improvement.
 A frank appraisal, including discussion of both strengths and weaknesses, is more helpful to the candidate and to the review process than an evaluation that ignores potential problem areas.
-The departmental evaluation should make a clear positive or negative recommendation that is supported by evidence in the packet.
-If one departmental evaluation is not possible, then several may be submitted by the Chair to the Provost Office following the due date and guidelines described above.by
+The departmental (or Tenure Committee when applicable) evaluation should make a clear positive or negative recommendation that is supported by evidence in the packet.
+If one departmental evaluation is not possible, then several may be submitted by the Chair of the home department (or Tenure Committee when applicable) to the Provost Office following the due date and guidelines described above.by